schnitzeltony/rpi-cool-hat/README.md

 * was created by Kicad 5.1.5 as shipped by Fedora 30
 * is in early stage: Nothing soldered / no tests performed yet
-* author is not a profesional layouter - awaiting PRs/issues - teach me :grin:
+* 's author is not a profesional layouter - awaiting PRs/issues - teach me :grin:

 The only relation to Aisler author has is: their production was considered close at time and place of writing.
 So
 * if you don't share position on earth or whatever: drop [rpi-cool-hat.kicad_pcb](rpi-cool-hat.kicad_pcb)